Government commended for supporting SMEs

-Efua Goode-Obeng Kyei, Director EKGS Culinary Institute, has commended the government for its financial and business advisory support for Small and Medium Enterprises to cushion them in the wake of the COVID-19 pandemic.
+Mrs Efua Goode-Obeng Kyei, Director, EKGS Culinary Institute, has commended government for its financial and business advisory support for Small and Medium Enterprises to cushion them in the wake of the COVID-19 pandemic.

 “We remain optimistic that with prudent management systems, coupled with the assurances of support interventions from the government such as business re-capitalization, organisations like ours will bounce back to winning ways in post-COVID-19,” she said.